-- Possess experience working with people from various cultural, racial, ethnic, religious, and social groups that will support the education of a diverse student population.
+- Demonstrate experience working with people of racial, ethnic, religious, social, and gender diversity in support of the education of a diverse student population.

-- Demonstrate the ability to share extensive knowledge of art history in both Western and non-Western contexts, as well as current practices, approaches, and movements in the contemporary art world, demonstrating appreciation for cultural diversity and a positive approach to cultural differences.
+- Demonstrate the ability to share extensive knowledge of art history in both Western and non-Western contexts, and current practices, approaches, and movements in the contemporary art world, demonstrating appreciation for cultural diversity and a positive approach to cultural differences.

-- Demonstrate the ability to educate students in both figurative and non-objective modalities within an integrated Fine Arts program.
+- Demonstrate the ability to educate students in both figurative and non-objective modalities in an integrated Fine Arts program.

 - Serve as an active contributor to curricular assessment and development.

-- Demonstrate commitment to student-centeredness with active participation in student work reviews, and the ability to offer productive verbal feedback, assessment, and counseling.
+- Demonstrate commitment to student-centeredness with active participation in student work reviews, and provide constructive feedback, assessment, and guidance.

-- Demonstrate a passion for teaching, and the ability to inspire interest, curiosity, and creativity in students.
+- Demonstrate the ability to inspire interest, curiosity, creativity, and love of learning in students.

-- Enrich the learning experience by creating opportunities for students to engage with professional artists, New York's museums and galleries, and the broader art world.
+- Enrich the learning experience by creating opportunities for students to engage with professional artists, New York metropolitan museums and galleries, and the broader art world.

-- Contribute to the ongoing success of students through advisement and mentorship of student clubs and activities.
+- Contribute to ongoing student centeredness through advisement and mentorship of student clubs and activities.

-- Teach professional development and facilitate student engagement with the artistic community within and beyond FIT.
+- Model and guide professional development and facilitate student engagement with the artistic community within and beyond FIT.